 The ASPEN CANCER CONFERENCE, a series of yearly meetings conceived by Dr. Benjamin F. Trump and Dr. Curtis C. Harris, was begun in 1985.
-The year 2008 brought great sadness to attendees of the Aspen Cancer Conference.
-Co-Founder Benjamin F. Trump, M.D., passed away on February 25, 2008.
-The scientific world, particularly pathology, lost one of its great leaders, experimentalists, clinicians and teachers.
-The ASPEN CANCER CONFERENCE lost a devoted friend, one especially dedicated to the young scientists who annually present poster abstracts.
-In Dr. Trump’s honor, an annual Fellowship will be provided to a young scientist, the Benjamin F. Trump Fellow, and a more advanced scientist will be invited to present the Benjamin F. Trump Lecture.
-The first Lecture will be presented by James E. Klaunig, Ph.D., the Director of Pharmacology and Toxicology at Indiana University School of Medicine.
+On February 25, 2008, Dr. Benjamin F. Trump passed away and the scientific world lost one of its great leaders, experimentalists, clinicians and teachers.
+To continue his legacy to science the ASPEN CANCER CONFERENCE decided to dedicate a forum for young scientists to be allowed to present poster abstracts annually at each conference.
+In Dr. Trump’s honor, an annual Fellowship has been provided each year to a young scientist, the Benjamin F. Trump Fellow, and a more advanced scientist has been invited to present the Benjamin F. Trump Lecture.
+The first Lecture was presented by James E. Klaunig, Ph.D., the Director of Pharmacology and Toxicology at Indiana University School of Medicine, and at this years 36th Aspen Cancer Conference we were honored to have Peter Vogt, Ph.D., Professor, Department of Molecular Medicine and Executive Vice President for Scientific Affairs with The Scripps Research Institute, as our Benjamin F. Trump Lecture.
+This years Benjamin F. Trump Fellow nominated by our Board was Joanna Kovalski, Ph.D., of the University of California, San Francisco, as well as an American Cancer Society chosen fellow.

 The purpose of these meetings was and continues to be the assembly of a group of leading scientists working in a wide range of disciplines and representing industry, government and academia to confer formally and informally on current concepts and aspects of research which transcend the normal boundaries that often exist between different scientific disciplines, agencies and organizations.